codio/knowledge/source/instructors/setupcourses/parent-child-courses.rst

   ..
 Note:: To view a history of all announcements sent in the parent course, click the **View Sent Announcements** link.

-4. When an instructor opens the course, a banner is displayed indicating that their is an announcement for the course.
+4. When an instructor opens the course, a banner is displayed indicating that there is an announcement for the course.

    .. image:: /img/manage_classes/announcebanner.png
       :alt: Course Announcement Banner